-Almost all travellers to Nepal have to stop in the capital city, Kathmandu, as it is home to the only airport in the country.
+Almost all travellers to Nepal have to stop in the capital city, Kathmandu.
+It is, after all, home to the only airport in the country.
 And while the city’s cultural sites are worth a look, it’s also easy to get out into nature from the dusty metropolis and do some worthwhile day and multi-day hikes without going far from the Kathmandu Valley.

 The Kathmandu Valley has a warm temperature and experiences the monsoon between June and August.
 During the monsoon, mountain views will be limited and trails muddy, so this is not a recommended time of year to go.
 The spring and the autumn bring good weather and still tend to be quite hot.
 The winter is mild in and around Kathmandu, although lack of heating can make accommodation feel colder than it should.
 Nevertheless, the winter is a good time to trek, as the mountain views are usually at their best.

-Some of the towns around Kathmandu that can be trekked to in one to three days have good accommodation.
-Unless on a strict budget, it is not necessary to stay in basic trekkers’ lodges like out in the mountains.
+Some of the towns around Kathmandu that can be reached on foot, in one to three days, have good accommodation.
+Unless you're on a strict budget, it is not necessary to stay in basic trekkers’ lodges like out in the mountains.

-Some slightly longer treks can also be taken through the Shivapuri National Park, such as two-three day treks that continue on to Chisapani and Nagarkot.
+Some slightly longer treks can also be taken through the Shivapuri National Park, such as the three day treks that continue on to Chisapani and Nagarkot.

 Sanga to Panauti (or vice versa)

-The trailhead for this easy and culturally rich day hike is just past the large Shiva statue on the hill as the highway leaves the Kathmandu Valley on the eastern side.
-The roughly 10-kilometre trek passes above the town of Banepa, through ethnic Tamang villages, terraced farmland and light forests, before descending to Panauti.
+This is an easy and culturally rich day hike.
+The trailhead is just past the large Shiva statue on the hill as the highway leaves the Kathmandu Valley, on the eastern side.
+The roughly 10 kilometre trek passes above the town of Banepa, through ethnic Tamang villages, terraced farmland and light forests, before descending to Panauti.
 This ethnic Newar town is an attraction in itself, as it contains some of Nepal’s oldest temples, and is one of the richest places to experience Newari culture outside of Kathmandu itself.
 There are some small guesthouses, as well as a charming homestay network run by local women.
 The hike can also be done in reverse, starting at Panauti.
 There are signboards marking the beginning and ends.

-This three-day trek packs in some typical Nepal hill landscapes and experiences without having to go too far from Kathmandu.
+This three day trek packs in some hill landscapes and experiences, typical of Nepal, without having to go too far from Kathmandu.
 Start by driving from Kathmandu to Dhulikhel, a hill town just outside the valley that, on a clear day, offers sweeping views of the Himalaya.
 Continue on to Namo Buddha, a small town with a very important Tibetan Buddhist pilgrimage site and monastery.
 Trek onwards to Balthali through pretty terraced farmland.
-End at Panauti, and drive back to Kathmandu.
+Your hike ends at Panauti, with a drive back to Kathmandu.
 There is a range of accommodation en route, from simple, low-budget places to very comfortable resorts.